Camp Fire's Summer Day Camp

 Explore, learn, and grow with Camp Balcones - Camp Fire's Summer Camp is Austin’s premier urban nature and science day camp that sparks curiosity and inspires learning in kids ages 6 – 14 years old while preventing summer learning loss.
-Each week features a nature or science theme in addition to crafts, activities to complete at home, creative expression, and other fun-filled activities.
+Each week features a nature or science theme in addition to traditional camp activities like swimming, hiking, archery, canoeing, and crafts, creative expression, and other fun-filled activities.

 Please remember to choose and pay for your annual membership.
 It is paid just once per person for the year.
 If you forget to add it during checkout and registration it will be added to your order.

 It is the first item in the list when you add weeks etc. The membership is 25.00 per year.

 This year we have made some adaptations to our camp program.

 1. We are limiting participation to a total of 24 campers each week.
 Each group is 8 campers and two counselors.
 This group will be together throughout camp, and groups will not mix unless safety concerns require us to bring all groups together.

 2. Campers have the option of arriving at camp by a parent or guardian each day or traveling via one of our two van routes.
 Each van route will hold 8 campers and those campers will remain together all day.

 3. Campers will be picked up at 8:00 each morning and dropped off by 3:00 each day.

 Van Number One This van will pick up at Maplewood/Northwest Rec.